 What's documented in 2026

-The Zildjian signature stick is the one direct gear citation we have to publish today with a full product review.
-The DW kit, Zildjian cymbal selection, and Remo head selection are signature-artist relationships at the brand level; specific tour-current per-component model attribution per Durham's 4 rails needs individual rig-rundown citation.
-Sleuth's queue for a current Premier Guitar / Modern Drummer feature.
+The Zildjian signature stick is the direct gear citation here, with a full product review at /gear/zildjian-travis-barker-signature.
+The DW kit, Zildjian cymbal selection, and Remo head relationship are signature-artist partnerships at the brand level; specific tour-current per-component model attribution lands when a current Premier Guitar or Modern Drummer feature pins them down.

 Style signatures